 Representing Insurance Fraud Victims with Bad Faith Claims

 Insurance fraud refers broadly to any time an insurance company breaches its implied promise of good faith by engaging in deceitful conduct in an attempt to avoid making a payment to you.
 If your insurance claim has been wrongfully denied, you should seek experienced legal representation to ensure that your rights are protected.
 Our bad faith insurance lawyers can handle your claim if:

 - Your insurance company refuses to pay even though payment is due under your policy.

 - Your insurance company offers payment below what is dictated by your policy.

 - Your insurance company delays your payment for an unjustifiable length of time.

 - Your insurance company fails to reasonably settle a case brought against you (within your policy limits), exposing you to an excess verdict.

-It is also important to note that policy limits are not always set by the insurance companies.
+When the insurance company acts in bad faith, there is a potential of recovering more than the policy limit.
 Our bad faith insurance attorneys are experienced with representing clients throughout Florida and have obtained numerous settlements and verdicts in excess of the insurance policy limit.
 We help victims obtain just compensation.

 Contact Heintz & Becker to schedule a free consultation with our bad faith insurance attorneys.
 With more than 30 years of experience handling bad faith claims, we are prepared to help you.